hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/06/05/entry.md

 I had managed to be sober for the days my son was with me but without him in the picture I was drowning in a sea of my own making.
 I got back in the sobriety program but no one wanted to touch me as a sponsor.
-Every day was a new day one of sobriety for a long time.
+Every day was a new "day one" of sobriety for a long time.

 Watching my finances dwindle from the combination of bootstrapping a business, the custody case , and my consumption I had to finally give in.
 I was licked, I